latticejs/lattice/packages/storybook-readme/README.md

-# @latticejs/utils
+# @latticejs/storybook-readme
-Private set of libraries/functions to be used within @latticejs packages.
+Private set of storybook readme addon helpers to be used within @latticejs packages.

 ## Api
 * [`withReadme`](#withReadme)